The Beginner’s Guide to Berlin Tempelhof Airport

 The ceiling of the departures hall is so high that you can step up a staircase and enter the airport’s restaurant under the same ceiling.

-Then you realize that the ceiling height was lowered and start to think about how majestic it should appear 85 years ago.
+Then you realize that the ceiling height was lowered and start to think about how majestic it should have appeared 85 years ago.

 Tempelhof Airport Main lounge